 You may also need to confirm your account via a copy of a government-issued ID, depending on the country.
 Just a reminder, Unibet isn’t available in countries where playing online poker for real money is illegal.
 To check whether Unibet is accessible from your area of residence, please consult the list of eligible countries available on its website.

-Keep in mind that money included in the cash game ticket can be used exclusively at the $0.02/$0.04 tables.
-Tournament tickets, on the other hand, have to be spent on UK Tour qualifier games.
-It’s not a very flexible offer, but hey – it’s completely free.
+That money included in the cash game ticket can be used exclusively at the $0.02/$0.04 tables.
+Tournament tickets, on the other hand, have to be spent on Unibet Open event qualifier games and expire after seven days.

 What you get here is a simple rakeback system with diminishing returns.
 Its biggest advantage lies in the fact that you don’t have to invest a massive amount in order to earn some additional cash.